Some remarks on strong multiplicity one for paramodular forms: Introduction

 \begin{remark} To the best of our knowledge, this kind of strong multiplicity one result in terms of the standard $L$-functions is new.
-Next, the only reason that we need the conditions on the local representations at primes $p=2, 3$ in the definition of a Hecke eigenform $F$ being \textit{good} comes from the assumptions in \cite[Theorem~A]{Kim2003}.
-On the other hand, it would be very interesting if one can remove the restriction of $k\geq 3$.
-Our method requires such condition essentially due to certain restriction from Galois side.
-More precisely, our method can only deal with the regular case, which requires the corresponding Galois representations having distinct Hodge-Tate weights $\{0, k-2, k+j-1, 2k+j-3\}$. \end{remark}
+We also note that the only reason requiring the conditions on the local representations at primes $p=2, 3$, in the definition of a Hecke eigenform $F$ being \textit{good} comes from the assumptions in \cite[Theorem~A]{Kim2003}.
+On the other hand, it would be interesting if one can improve the condition $k\geq 3$ to $k>0$.
+It is a well known fact that there is no holomorphic paramodular form of weight $1$.
+Thus, some additional work is needed for the $k=2$ case to achieve such improvement.
+In this work, our method can only deal with the regular case, meaning that the corresponding Galois representations having distinct Hodge-Tate weights $\{0, k-2, k+j-1, 2k+j-3\}$. \end{remark}